NEA+Creative Pinellas

 Collaborative Poetry

-We’ll create two collaborative poems that share the words and ideas of Creative Clay’s artists, guided by poet Sara Ries Dziekonski.
+We created two collaborative poems that share the words and ideas of Creative Clay’s artists, guided by poet Sara Ries Dziekonski.

 Poet Sara Ries Dziekonski brings her notebook to Creative Clay, to write down everyone’s ideas.

-“What Shines Beneath”
+You can read “What Shines Beneath”

-you can read the text
+you can also read the text

 Visual Arts

-Creative Clay’s member artists will create a range of visual arts inspired by their visit to the College of Marine Science labs and by CMS researchers visiting Creative Clay – as Dr. Mya Breitbart describes it, injecting science into an arts space and arts into a science facility.
+Creative Clay’s artists created visual arts inspired by their visit to the College of Marine Science labs and by CMS researchers visiting Creative Clay.

 Creative Clay member artist Marquise Russ at the Knight Oceanographic Research Center